Telerik-Verified-Plugins/SocialSharing-DemoApp/SocialSharing-PhoneGap-Plugin-DemoApp/Plugins/SocialSharing-PhoneGap-Plugin-master/README.md

 - Google+ / Hangouts (Android only): message, subject, link
 - Flickr: message, image (an image is required for this option to show up).
 - Facebook iOS: message, image (other filetypes are not supported), link.
 - Facebook Android: sharing a message is not possible.
 You can share either a link or an image (not both), but a description can not be prefilled.
 See [this Facebook issue which they won't solve](https://developers.facebook.com/x/bugs/332619626816423/).
+As an alternative you can use `shareViaFacebookWithPasteMessageHint` since plugin version 4.3.4.
+See below for details.

 ### Using the share sheet
 Here are some examples you can copy-paste to test the various combinations: